sara-nl/swiftdocs/source/Pages/Clients/python_swift_client.rst

     swift post maersk -H "X-Versions-Location:maersk_versions"

-If you upload an object to a container and after that upload a newer version of an object to the same container.
+If you upload an object to a container and after that, upload a newer version of an object to the same container.
 The older version of the object is placed an a separate container.
 In this case that container would be **maersk_versions** under a name like:

 .. code-block:: console